-Use UK VAT calculator to add or remove value-added tax rates on your initial amount online.
-It's free and no manual calculation needed.
+Online VAT calculator can help you to add or remove value-added tax rates on your initial amount.
+No manual calculation needed.

 VAT stands for "Value-Added Tax".
 It is applied to most of the goods and services and charged by UK businesses.
 In short, it is one type of business transaction tax that all consumers need to pay.